mom-ocean/MOM5/doc/web/user_guide.md

 ### The diagnostics table

 The diagnostics table allows users to specify the sampling rates and choose the output fields prior to executing the MOM source code.
 It is included in the input directory for each test case (`exp/$test_case/input`).
 A portion of a sample MOM diagnostic table is displayed below.
-Reference diag_manager.html for detailed information on the use of diag_manager.
+Reference `diag_manager.html` for detailed information on the use of `diag_manager`.

     "Diagnostics for MOM test case"